-Before you start using the File and Directory Entries API, you need to understand a few concepts:
+Before using the File and Directory Entries API, you must understand a few concepts.

 The API doesn't give you access to the local file system, nor is the sandbox really a section of the file system.
 Instead, it is a virtualized file system that looks like a full-fledged file system to the web app.
 It does not necessarily have a relationship to the local file system outside the browser.